supaglue-labs/supaglue/docs/docs/intro.md

 <details>
   <summary>Are you planning to support X integration?</summary>
   <div>
     We support several dozen providers today and have many more on our roadmap.
-If there's a specific provider that's not on the list, let us know and we will try to prioritize!
+Let us know if a specific provider is not on the list, and we will try to prioritize!
   </div>
 </details>